Mdsadiq03/Flutter-Projects/ExpenseTracker/README.md

 📱 Responsive Layout: Designed to work seamlessly across different devices and screen sizes, ensuring accessibility wherever you go.

-📝 Effortless Expense Entry: Adding new expenses is a breeze with intuitive form fields and a simple submission process.
+📝 Effortless Expense Entry: Adding new expenses is a breeze with intuitive form fields & a simple submission process.

 🔄 Real-time Updates: Instantly see changes as you add or remove expenses, keeping your financial records up to date.